OpenMS/OpenMS-docs/docs/introduction/extended-background.md

 ##### Time-of-Flight (TOF)

 In a time-of-flight analyzer, ions are extracted from the ion source through an electrostatic field in pulses in a field-free drift zone.
 An electrostatic mirror called a reflectron reflects the ions back onto the next component of mass spectrometry, the detector.
 The detector counts the particles and records the time of flight from extraction to the moment the particle hits the detector.

+Refer to the image below for a diagrammatic representation of the TOF analyzer.

 ![a simplified, schematic representation of TOF](../images/introduction/TOF.png)